 Tag Us

-I sure hope you will give these gluten-free Salvadoran quesadilla cake a try.
-Once you do, make sure you remember to tag us on Instagram and Facebook
+I sure hope you will give this gluten-free Salvadoran quesadilla cake a try.
+Once you do, make sure you remember to tag us on Instagram and Facebook.

 Be sure to check out Dale Cafe, a Guatemala coffee that goes perfectly with this Central American cake.